To contribute to define a useful framework of the technical solutions for geo- and BIM activities employing open standards;

 Our aim is the test of the highest number of tools, in order to build the widest possible framework of technical solutions for the benchmark tasks, as a useful reference for the whole community.
 Therefore, participants are invited to keep this in mind when choosing the software to be tested.

 However, it is also possible to test the same software or tool more than once.
 It can be useful to check repeatability and, eventually, testing different kinds of customisation possibilities, especially concerning the most flexible tools.

 If issues prevent any task to be completed until the end, you can anyway deliver the results you obtained, giving detailed descriptions of the found problems.

 Yes, eventually, it is not a problem.
 But, if possible, we wil be grateful if you communicate the change through e-mail (email@example.com) as soon as you decide.

 Results templates are provided for each task in order to guide the test in each passage and deliver detailed results.
 They have the format of online forms, where doc/pdf/jpg files can be attached in specific sections, when required.
 The results template in word format is also available, to have an overview on the specific task, to be used as a guideline in making the test, and, eventually, to be attached in the case it is necessary to deliver more detailed descriptions.

-It is not compulsory to add it, just do it if you have any doubt about the given answers in the online form (e.g. no space enough for the descriptions or screenshots, no space for other needed details, and similar issues).
+Only the submission of the online formas is mandatory.
+It is not compulsory to add other formats, just do it if you have any doubt about the given answers in the online form (e.g. no space enough for the descriptions or screenshots, no space for other needed details, and similar issues).

 Yes, it is possible.
 Those should be eventually integrated with any further needed detail.